akanadocs/docs-test/sp/publish-api.md

 ---
 layout: page
-title: Publishing a Simple API
+title: Publishing a Simple API Using Policy Manager 7.x
-description: A guide to install and configure the Community Manager developer portal, and publish an API
+description: A guide to install and configure the Community Manager developer portal, and publish an API using Policy Manager 7.x.
 product: sp
 category: gs
-sub-nav-class:
+sub-nav-class: API Management
 weight: 4
 type: page
-nav-title: Publishing a Simple API
+nav-title: Publishing a Simple API using Policy Manager 7.x
 ---